The Amazon Echo Dot (5th Gen) ($49) is our pick — it has built-in temperature and motion sensors, an eero Wi-Fi extender.

 Do I need a subscription for Echo Dot or Nest Mini?

-No — both work fully without any subscription.
+No — both devices work fully without any subscription.
 Amazon Music, Spotify, Apple Music, and YouTube Music stream via free or existing subscriptions.
 Smart home control, alarms, timers, and voice queries are completely free on both devices.

 Is the Echo Dot 5th Gen worth it over the 4th Gen?